arunkumar2699/sql-python-project/README.md

 # This is a Python and SQL Project
-<br> Author - Arun Kumar
+Author - Arun Kumar

 ## Summary
-<br> In this project, I wrangled data from a SQL server and analysed it using python programming language.
+In this project, I wrangled data from a SQL server and analysed it using python programming language.